-

 Her stay in London was extended due to the war, but Benson returned to Australia in 1920 to mount a comprehensive exhibition of her work at the Gayfield Shaw Studios, Sydney.
 She is known to have exhibited again only twice; in 1922 her Psyche and her Bacchante (1918) were shown with the Society of Artists in Sydney and in 1926 Persephone was shown at the Old Salon, Paris.

 In Australia Benson redirected her sculptural practice towards architectural commissions.
 Between 1921 and 1925 she received three major Sydney commissions from G.H.
 Godsell, a building contractor from the architectural firm of Robertson & Marks: a Roman frieze for the W.T.
 Waters & Co.
-Building, a relief carving known as Cinderella for the entrance of the Ambassador’s Cafe and the spandrels above the proscenium arch in the Prince Edward Theatre.
+Building, six relief plaster castings known as Cinderella for the entrance of the Ambassador’s Cafe (1) and the spandrels above the proscenium arch in the Prince Edward Theatre.
 She was mentioned in 'The Revival of Sculpture’ ( Art in Australia 1927) as a sculptor who would have been doing more work if the advent of the Depression – which resulted in a building freeze – had not had such a marked affect on sculptural commissions generally.
 It is believed she was dismissed from the Shrine of Remembrance project in Melbourne only to be offered the design of cakes of soap!

 Little is known of Benson between 1927 and 1949 when she died of Parkinson’s disease.
 She did not marry and may have had to sacrifice an artistic career for a regular wage.